-Making the decision to automate your accounts payable (AP) process is no longer a question of if, it’s a question of when.
-Many companies are realizing the benefits of automation, like reducing their processing costs by 60% or more, eliminating paper, and increasing control over payments with configurable workflows.
-In today’s blog, Intacct user Kristine Frost of Barfly Ventures tells us how her accounting department improved operations by automating AP with AvidXchange. you’ll learn how Barfly Ventures evaluated, selected, and implemented AvidXchange as their AP automation solution and we’ll chat about brewpubs, year-end best practices, and the death of the filing cabinet as well!
+Making the decision to automate your accounts payable (AP) process is no longer as much a question of if, it’s a question of when.
+Many companies are realizing the benefits of automation, like reducing their processing costs, eliminating paper, and increasing control over payments with configurable workflows.
+In today’s blog, Sage Intacct user Kristine Frost of Barfly Ventures tells us how her accounting department improved operations by automating AP with AvidXchange.
+You’ll learn how Barfly Ventures evaluated, selected, and implemented AvidXchange as its AP automation solution and we’ll chat about brewpubs, year-end best practices, and the final days of the filing cabinet.

 So, Kristine, tell me a little about yourself…

 Kristine: I’m an Accounts Manager for BarFly Ventures in Grand Rapids, Michigan.
 BarFly Ventures is the parent company behind some great restaurants and bars, including HopCat, Stella’s Lounge, Grand Rapids Brewing Co., and The Waldron Public House.
 We have about 17 locations currently, and our brewpubs offer a wide selection of beers – usually, each store will have around 100 taps.

 As Accounts Manager, I oversee the Accounts Payable department.
 I perform the monthly closing of financial records and posting of month-end and quarterly-end information while ensuring the accuracy of financial statements.